-The course International Administration (Minor/Exchange) is part of the minor program Public Administration: Multi-Level Governance and is also available for exchange students and as an elective course.
+The course International Administration (Exchange) is part of the bchelorprogramme Public Administration and is also available for exchange students and as an elective course.

 From climate change to epidemics to migration, many of the most pressing political problems of our time are transnational in character.
 Yet, political structures are still predominantly national, making it difficult to address cross-border issues in an adequate way.
 International organizations play an important role in filling this gap.
 This course introduces students to the wide range of organizations engaged in international governance, from global forums like the United Nations (UN) and regional organizations like the European Union (EU) to economic institutions such as the Organization for Economic Co-Operation and Development (OECD) and non-state actors like Amnesty International and Apple Inc.

 In the course, we survey the different types of international cooperation and discuss how international organizations vary in their power and capacity to address transnational policy issues.
 The course approaches these issues from a public administration perspective: International organizations are analyzed not only as players on the international arena, but also as bureaucratic organizations in their own right.
 The course applies familiar issues and concepts from public administration to the study of these international organizations, highlighting the similarities and differences between national and international bureaucracies.

 The lectures combine the discussion of central issues in international administration with an application of these issues to real-world cases.

 By the end of the course, students will be able to:

 1. Describe the main features of important international organizations.

 2. Discuss the ability of international organizations to address transnational policy issues.

 3. Explain and illustrate public administration perspectives on international organizations.